-Right at the waterfront the Fisherman’s Wharf is a popular neighborhood that you shouldn’t miss out.
-It offers plenty of food stands, souvenir shops and nice restaurants at the water.
+Right at the waterfront, the Fisherman’s Wharf is a popular neighborhood that you shouldn’t miss out on.
+It offers plenty of food stands, souvenir shops, and nice restaurants at the water.
 There you will also find the Pier 39 where you can find street performers, the Aquarium of the Bay or do virtual 3D rides.
-The Fisherman’s Wharf is definitely a place for everyone who wants to have a little fun.
+Fisherman’s Wharf is definitely a place for everyone who wants to have a little fun.
 That’s for sure!

 Powell Street Station